tsylanaatadbwen/Portfolio-Projects/SQL/README.md

 ## Documentation

-For detailed documentation, including step-by-step explanations, and the SQL code used, refer to the [[Spotify_Documentation](https://github.com/tsylanaatadbwen/Portfolio-Projects/blob/main/SQL/Documentation/spotify_documentation.docx)https://github.com/tsylanaatadbwen/Portfolio-Projects/blob/main/SQL/Documentation/spotify_documentation.docx](link to my Word document).
+For detailed documentation, including step-by-step explanations, and the SQL code used, refer to the [Spotify_Documentation](https://github.com/tsylanaatadbwen/Portfolio-Projects/blob/main/SQL/Documentation/spotify_documentation.docx)